rochacbruno/super-emacs/README.md

 6. Super-easy file system navigation with `neotree`
 7. No more welcome screen, Emacs starts up to greet you and shows the date
 8. Reload file in a buffer quickly with `<f5>`
+9. Python development ready!
+10. Fully integration with ZSH shell
+11. Use [multi-term](https://www.emacswiki.org/emacs/MultiTerm) for all shell needs
+12. Git enabled with the power of [magit](https://magit.vc/)
+13. Mark down ready

 ### Pre-configured packages